zackify/react-runner/readme.md

 ###init

 Run this command in a new project folder, or even an existing react app.
-It wil install the required dependencies needed to run your app.
+It will install the required dependencies needed to run your app.
 You don't need to worry about making a webpack config.
 If you need to use a custom config, this will use that instead (coming soon).

 ###development

+run react apps in development mode:

 - `rr index.jsx` runs your react code using a webpack dev server on `localhost:8080`
 - `rr ios` to run an ios app